Receive Breakthru Blog posts a week early along with advance notification about Breakthru podcast episodes

 Sacredness: The Ask

-Knock KnockđŸšȘ
+Knock KnockšŸšŖ

-Last week I sent out a survey asking you to share your most pressing issues regarding fundraising.
-Thanks for your great responses!
-The survey remains open so please record your requests whenever you like.
+Last week I sent out a survey asking you to share your most pressing issues regarding fundraising. Ā Thanks for your great responses! Ā The survey remains open so please record your requests whenever you like.

-MetLife Insurance Company.
-Overall I really enjoyed my time there and learned many things about the sales process.
-The hardest task, however, was the dreaded ‘cold-calling’ where I was assigned to call on small-business owners.
-My training included making door-to-door visits where I attempted to engage people (with no prior appointment) in discussions about insurance
+Upon graduating from university in fall of 1993, my very first job was working for Snoopyā€¦errā€¦MetLife Insurance Company. Ā Overall I really enjoyed my time there and learned many things about the sales process. Ā The hardest task, however, was the dreaded ā€˜cold-callingā€™ where I was assigned to call on small-business owners. Ā My training included making door-to-door visits where I attempted to engage people (with no prior appointment) in discussions about insuranceā€¦can you guess the number of people who were super glad to see me?

-Eventually I transitioned into fundraising and wondered if I would again be cold-calling people for the first time who might be potential funders for our cause.
-Gratefully, I discovered the answer was ‘no’.
-My mentors began teaching me about this thing called relational networking.
-Over several years (and lots of practice) I found networking to be my sweet spot, and really enjoyed it.
+Eventually I transitioned into fundraising and wondered if I would again be cold-calling people for the first time who might be potential funders for our cause. Ā Gratefully, I discovered the answer was ā€˜noā€™. Ā My mentors began teaching me about this thing called relational networking. Ā Over several years (and lots of practice) I found networking to be my sweet spot, and really enjoyed it.

 In the survey I sent out last week, one of you listed the following as your most pressing concern:

-“What is the best strategy for how to do outreach and meet donors who are not currently involved?”
+ā€œWhat is the best strategy for how to do outreach and meet donors who are not currently involved?ā€ Ā

-It’s a great question and, I believe, one of the most important and essential issues to consider when engaging in major gift fundraising.
+Itā€™s a great question and, I believe, one of the most important and essential issues to consider when engaging in major gift fundraising.

-Before we explore this area, I have some questions for you: Do you enjoy networking?
-Here are 5 more questions to help you answer that:
+Before we explore this area, I have some questions for you: Do you enjoy networking? Ā Here are 5 more questions to help you answer that:

-đŸ€Do you enjoy meeting new people and learning about their experiences?
+šŸ¤Do you enjoy meeting new people and learning about their experiences?

-đŸ€Do you find it energizing to initiate conversations in unfamiliar settings?
+šŸ¤Do you find it energizing to initiate conversations in unfamiliar settings?

-đŸ€Are you comfortable asking for advice or assistance when building new relationships?
+šŸ¤Are you comfortable asking for advice or assistance when building new relationships?

-đŸ€Do you enjoy connecting people who have shared interests or opportunities?
+šŸ¤Do you enjoy connecting people who have shared interests or opportunities?

-đŸ€Are you willing to invest time consistently in maintaining and nurturing professional relationships?
+šŸ¤Are you willing to invest time consistently in maintaining and nurturing professional relationships?

-While your level of ‘yes’ may vary, my hope is that you score a 5 out of 5.
-If you are hesitating on any of these, it might be worth asking whether frontline fundraising is really something you can thrive in (let alone enjoy).
+While your level of ā€˜yesā€™ may vary, my hope is that you score a 5 out of 5. Ā If you are hesitating on any of these, it might be worth asking whether frontline fundraising is really something you can thrive in (let alone enjoy).

-Let’s dive a little deeper: How do you meet prospective givers who are not currently involved with your cause?
-I have three suggestions and I would love to hear from you on this as well.
+Letā€™s dive a little deeper: Ā How do you meet prospective givers who are not currently involved with your cause? Ā I have three suggestions and I would love to hear from you on this as well.

-#1 - Leverage Your Existing Network
+ā€#1 - Leverage Your Existing Network

-The most effective approach to meet new people is through your existing relationships.
+ā€The most effective approach to meet new people is through your existing relationships.
 Identify individuals who are passionate about your cause and will introduce you to others in their network.
-These ‘connectors’ know people of influence and affluence and can help you make the right introductions.
-Your connectors don’t need to be major givers themselves—they just need to be trusted, well-respected, and passionate about your mission.
-I’ve created this 1 page connecting worksheet to help you get started.
+These ā€˜connectorsā€™ know people of influence and affluence and can help you make the right introductions.
+Your connectors donā€™t need to be major givers themselvesā€”they just need to be trusted, well-respected, and passionate about your mission. Ā Iā€™ve created this 1 page connecting worksheet to help you get started.

 Tapping into the power of connectors can open doors to givers you never thought possible.
 Make it a point to regularly cultivate these relationships and ask them for referrals to others who might be interested in your cause.

-#2 - Be Relational, Not Transactional
+ā€#2 - Be Relational, Not Transactional

-I recently received a request on LinkedIn to connect with the founder of a charity.
-After connecting, here’s the message they sent to me:“It's great connecting with you.
+ā€I recently received a request on LinkedIn to connect with the founder of a charity. Ā After connecting, hereā€™s the message they sent to me:ā€œIt's great connecting with you.
 How have you been?
-Please buy tickets at this link to show your support for [name of cause redacted to protect the innocent
+Please buy tickets at this link to show your support for [name of cause redacted to protect the innocentā€¦]ā€

-The cause they represent actually holds some interest for me but, as you might guess, I didn’t click the link.
-In my view, the integrity of the person who sent it was compromised.
+The cause they represent actually holds some interest for me but, as you might guess, I didnā€™t click the link. Ā In my view, the integrity of the person who sent it was compromised.

-This is a common and unfortunate mistake.
-When you approach potential givers with a purely transactional mindset, you risk eliminating any hope for a long term relationship.
-Always aim to focus on building genuine, long-term relationships.
-Begin by asking questions that reveal what is happening in their lives, their passions.
-Consider how your cause can align with their personal mission.
-This approach allows them to see that you care about them as people rather than just viewing them as a source of funds.
-You are fostering trust and openness from the start.
+This is a common and unfortunate mistake. Ā When you approach potential givers with a purely transactional mindset, you risk eliminating any hope for a long term relationship. Ā Always aim to focus on building genuine, long-term relationships.
+Begin by asking questions that reveal what is happening in their lives, their passions. Ā Consider how your cause can align with their personal mission.
+This approach allows them to see that you care about them as people rather than just viewing them as a source of funds. Ā You are fostering trust and openness from the start.

-đŸ‘đŸŒWhat if this was the message I received from my new LinkedIn friend :
+šŸ‘šŸ¼What if this was the message I received from my new LinkedIn friend :

-“I’m grateful to connect with you on LInkedIn and appreciate your regular posts with insightful tips on major gift fundraising.
-I find fundraising to be one of the more challenging tasks in my role.
-I’d love to learn more about your experience and how you help groups like mine.
-Let me know the best way to do that.
-Thanks!”
+ā€œIā€™m grateful to connect with you on LInkedIn and appreciate your regular posts with insightful tips on major gift fundraising. Ā I find fundraising to be one of the more challenging tasks in my role. Ā Iā€™d love to learn more about your experience and how you help groups like mine. Ā Let me know the best way to do that. Ā Thanks!ā€

-#3 - Use Data and Research
+ā€#3 - Use Data and Research

-Often people ask me whether it is worth subscribing to one of the wealth research tools like WealthEngine, iWave, DonorSearch, etc. My overall answer is ‘yes’, with a few caveats.
+ā€Often people ask me whether it is worth subscribing to one of the wealth research tools like WealthEngine, iWave, DonorSearch, etc. Ā My overall answer is ā€˜yesā€™, with a few caveats.

-Before delving deeply into a tool, here are two top ways to research the giving capacity of your prospects: (1) ask them directly and (2) ask the people who helped connect you to them.
-The wealth research tools can provide some helpful data about who you should be pursuing in terms of capacity, however I find they can be hit-and-miss on accuracy.
-Oftentimes they include the value of a primary residence which gives you almost no indication of an individual’s giving capacity.
-As a personal example, if you were to research Julie and me, at this moment, you would discover we have a strong net worth because the value of our home is many times greater than the remaining mortgage we owe.
-In spite of that, I can assure you we are not candidates to consider a large gift.
+Before delving deeply into a tool, here are two top ways to research the giving capacity of your prospects: Ā (1) ask them directly and (2) ask the people who helped connect you to them. Ā The wealth research tools can provide some helpful data about who you should be pursuing in terms of capacity, however I find they can be hit-and-miss on accuracy. Ā Oftentimes they include the value of a primary residence which gives you almost no indication of an individualā€™s giving capacity. Ā As a personal example, if you were to research Julie and me, at this moment, you would discover we have a strong net worth because the value of our home is many times greater than the remaining mortgage we owe. Ā In spite of that, I can assure you we are not candidates to consider a large gift.

-BTW, my favorite wealth research tool is currently Hatch.
-Check it out when you have a chance - reasonably priced and super robust.
+BTW, my favorite wealth research tool is currently Hatch. Ā Check it out when you have a chance - reasonably priced and super robust.

-don’t rely solely on a wealth research tool.
-A relational approach—grounded in understanding the individual's story—will always be more powerful than numbers on a spreadsheet.
+šŸ—ļøKey takeawayā€¦donā€™t rely solely on a wealth research tool. Ā A relational approachā€”grounded in understanding the individual's storyā€”will always be more powerful than numbers on a spreadsheet.

 According to the Lilly Family School of Philanthropy, givers are more inclined to engage when there is a personal, emotional connection to the cause.
 In fact, the data shows that over 75% of major gift decisions are influenced primarily by the relationship a giver has with the person asking for the gift, rather than the cause itself.

-when approaching new potential givers, remember that your relationship with them—how well you know their story, passions, and concerns—is the true key to unlocking significant gifts.
-This doesn’t happen overnight, but the investment in relationship-building yields exponential results in the long term.
+šŸ—ļøKey reminderā€¦when approaching new potential givers, remember that your relationship with themā€”how well you know their story, passions, and concernsā€”is the true key to unlocking significant gifts.
+This doesnā€™t happen overnight, but the investment in relationship-building yields exponential results in the long term.

 Are you feeling inadequate about outreach to new givers?

-You’re not alone!
-The truth is, no one feels fully confident at the start.
-Have courage and follow these practical steps—leveraging your network, focusing on relationships, and utilizing research—you’ll begin to see doors open.
+Youā€™re not alone!
+The truth is, no one feels fully confident at the start. Ā Have courage and follow these practical stepsā€”leveraging your network, focusing on relationships, and utilizing researchā€”youā€™ll begin to see doors open.

-If you’re interested in checking out past posts I’ve written related to this subject, go here and check them out.
-Another favorite story I wrote is Spontaneous Combustion, because sometimes play is just what the doctor ordered to add some new connections to your list.
+If youā€™re interested in checking out past posts Iā€™ve written related to this subject, go here and check them out. Ā Another favorite story I wrote is Spontaneous Combustion, because sometimes play is just what the doctor ordered to add some new connections to your list.

 Have a great week...and keep the questions coming!